 Walmart apologizes for sign marketing guns as back-to-school items

-A sign reading “Own the school year like a hero” was placed directly above a glass case filled with guns.
+A photo of a sign reading “Own the school year like a hero” was placed directly above a glass case filled with guns.
 Photos of it spread like wildfire on social media.

 People cried foul on Twitter and demanded an explanation from Walmart.
 One person asked: “What are you suggesting?”